abigtoth/balls/README.md

 # balls
 Very small game for Ludwig jam

-Made in Game Maker 8, idk if GMS2 will open it, probably not xdd
+Made in Game Maker 8, idk if GMS2 will open it,